Fabricio-191/valve-server-query/docs/Server.md

 Returns a promise that is resolved in an object with the server rules.
 (you should better see it in console, to see what it's)

-It is usually large, so I do not give an example
+It is usually large, so i do not give an example

 ### Other things:
 ```js